mblayman/mattlayman.com/content/blog/2019-03-20-supercharging-vim-navigate-files-instantly.md

 First, let's think about how **not** to do this.

-## Pathlogical Vim file navigation
+## Pathological Vim file navigation

 Before I start,
 I'll preface this section